notwaldorf/tiny-care-terminal/README.md

   - `TTC_CELSIUS` (by default true)
   - `TTC_APIKEYS` -- set this to false if you don't want to use Twitter API keys and want to scrape the tweets instead.
+  - `TTC_UPDATE_INTERVAL`, set this to change the update frequency in minutes, default is 20 minute.

 Set them through your favourite way of setting env variables.